DanielWinning/LaravelBase/README.md

 allowing you to "build" your Tailwind and SCSS immediately.
 As always, you can run `npm run watch`, `npm run dev` or `npm run production` to compile your assets.

 By default, this app has been set up to compile your CSS to `public/assets/css` and JS to `public/assets/js`.
+The files `app.scss` and
+`admin.scss` have been included as a starting point.

 ### Helpers